Seigmannen/CarpetSkyAdditions-Datapack/README.md

 1. Disable the built-in datapack in the `CarpetSkyAdditions-Reborn` mod.
 2. Enable and install this datapack.

-## Features & Changes

-### Planned Features:

-- **Skyblock No Tree Datapack:** Planning to make a datapack with just a spawn platform, where saplings need to be obtained from Wandering Trader.
-This would probably be much harder and more time consuming in the beginning, but I think that would be interesting.
-There will be three versions of this one.
-One with, one without mechanics/tweaks listed here, and one with mechanics/tweaks/more mob heads. **Ready for testing.**

 ### Implemented Features:

 - **Skyblock Datapack:** This datapack starts with an oak tree.